 Pray As You Go is a daily audio guided prayer session, provided by the English Jesuits.
 It is designed to help you pray whenever you find time, but particularly whilst travelling to and from work, study, etc. For mobile devices, simply download the "pray as you go" app.

 Pope Francis is extremely enthusiastic about the Internet, which he describes as offering "immense possibilities for encounter and solidarity.
 This is something truly good, a gift from God."
-It is not surprising that, in 2019, he launched a mobile app enabling people around the world to come together in prayer over an issue of their choosing and even pray with the Pope himself.
-Click to Pray offers users three distinct prayer options: Pray with the Pope, Pray Every Day, and Pray with the Network.
+It is not surprising that, in 2019, he launched Click to Pray, a mobile app enabling people around the world to come together in daily prayer.

 The Daily Examen is a technique of prayerful reflection on the events of the day in order to detect God’s presence and discern his direction for us.
 The Examen is an ancient practice in the Church that can help us see God’s hand at work in our whole experience.